srtraj/expansion_tile_widget/README.md

 # CustomExpansionTileWidget

-A **CustomExpansionTileWidget** is An edited version of Expansion Tile that allows you customize header tile and expanded list.
+A **CustomExpansionTileWidget** is An edited version of Expansion Tile that will allows you to customize header tile and expanded list.

 #### Example
 ```dart